 Understanding Fascia and How Myofascial Release Works?

 If you have ever tried to pull a loose thread back into a woven sweater, you know that brute force (otherwise known as contemporary physical therapy) will more than likely ruin your sweater rather than fix it.
 You have to be gentle and coax the thread back into place, often working with parts of the sweater that are not immediately related to the section that is broken.

 MFR aims to realign, open and untangle restrictions in your fascial web through gentle sustained compression or elongation for restoration of motion and elimination of pain.
 It also allows the therapist to approach each patient differently, intuitively treating the person, not the condition, with a hands-on customized treatment.

-Since John Barnes created this Myofascial Release Approach in the 1970s, he has trained over 100,000 therapist and physicians, including Sepi Aeen MPT, Kevin Lea CMT, and all specialists working at From the Heart Physical Therapy.
+Since John Barnes created this Myofascial Release Approach in the 1970s, he has trained over 100,000 therapist and physicians, including Dr. Sepi Aeen MPT, DPT and all specialists working at From the Heart Physical Therapy.
 In that time, no one has ever been injured while using the technique, and many have undergone complete recoveries from seemingly untreatable conditions and avoided surgeries.

-LEARN MORE about MFR with these informative videos and links
+LEARN MORE about MFR with these informative links and videos

 - Therapeutic Insight: The John F. Barnes’ Myofascial Release Perspective—Enhance Your Effectiveness